itanishqshelar/SmartRAG/README.md

-# SmartRAG - Multimodal Document Intelligence
+# SmartRAG - Intelligent Multimodal RAG System

 A production-ready RAG system enabling intelligent conversations with documents, images, and audio files.
 Built with local-first AI models for complete privacy and offline operation.